-Some credit monitoring services provide additional features, although there may be an added cost depending on the benefits you choose.
+The best credit monitoring services may provide additional features, although there may be an added cost depending on the benefits you choose.

 For example, some credit monitoring programs include identity recovery services that can help you manage your personal information and accounts after your identity is compromised.
 You may also receive insurance that can reimburse you for expenses related to identity theft or credit fraud.

 Some services even go beyond monitoring your three credit reports and look for your personal information on the dark web, court records and databases.
 These more comprehensive programs are sometimes called identity monitoring services, rather than credit monitoring services.

 Is it ever worth it to pay for credit monitoring?